nackermann/Voozix.SpriteKit/README.md

 - Immortality: Player gains invulnerability for a few seconds
 - Tinier: Makes the player smaller
 - Scoreboost: Increases the player's score

-## Enemy Types

-- Ball: Moves in a pattern
-- Hunter: Follows the player around

 ## Technical details
 A Doxygen documentation is available at http://mreinfurt.github.io/Voozix/html/